RBVI/ChimeraX/docs/developer.rst

 The user interface provides access to the tools that manipulate the data and is documented in the User's Manual.
-This manual documents the data interface, the tool interface, and various useful miscellaneous other Python modules.
+This manual documents the data interface, the tool interface, and various other useful Python modules.

 The various interfaces are implemented in `Python <http://www.python.org/>`_ with occasional help from C or C++ code.